 The Soldier Art Workshops have been a great experience for me thus far, one that I am proud to be a part of.
 Having been a military spouse, I have been around military for 14 years, so I know some of what these people have been through.
 It is always fulfilling to share my art knowledge with others and to see them gain confidence, and be so proud of the art they have created.
 There was one soldier in the class that had never drawn before but was so amazed at what he had accomplished in just one class.
 It will be fun to see the great drawings that come out of my next two classes as the students start to show more of their individual styles and continue to gain in their creativity.

 EPAA is looking for organization sponsors, volunteers, and other interested artists to support this important program for our soldiers and their families.
 For more information, please contact John Robbins at (915) 309-1891 or Gary Crossland at (915) 534-7377.

 Student Scholarship Exhibition

-Artwork from Mountain View High School, Horizon High School, and Clint Early College HS will go on display March 27, 2015.
-The Friday opening gala will run from 5:30 to 7:30 p.m. at the Crossland Gallery, 500 West Paisano (at Durango).
-Western Impressions Best of Show Winner, artist Robert Dozal, will judge the students’ entries.
+Artwork from Mountain View High School and Horizon High School went on display March 27, 2015, at the Crossland Gallery, 500 West Paisano (at Durango).
+Western Impressions Best of Show Winner, artist Robert Dozal, judged the students’ entries.

 Thank you to our sponsor Huthsteiner Fine Arts Trust.